Why APK Safety Matters

 - No source code or transparency

-- File sizes that don't match known versions
+- File sizes that do not match known versions

 🔵 Good Signs